cherkavi/cheat-sheet/linux-cheat-sheet.md

 bash --norc
 ```

-### capture terminal output to file, save output of the commands to file
+### capture terminal output to file, save output of the commands to file, save log/history of terminal output
 ```sh
 script output-file-name.txt